Pulses is a scholarly blog supported by Currents in Pharmacy Teaching & Learning.

 Ashley is an Associate Professor at the University of Texas at Austin College of Pharmacy.
 She teaches Pharmacology to first and second year students along with coordinating teaching electives and academic APPE rotations for third and fourth year students.
 Educational scholarship interests include metacognition, reflection, active learning, simulation, OSCEs, and summative examinations.
 In her free time, she enjoys cooking and playing cars and trains with her sons.

-Craig is an Associate Professor of Pharmacy Practice and Vice Chair of Experiential Programs at Texas Tech University Health Sciences Center School of Pharmacy.
-He has been in academia since 2000 and held an experiential administrative position for the past 12 years.
+Craig is a Professor of Pharmacy Practice and Vice Chair of Experiential Programs at Texas Tech University Health Sciences Center Jerry H. Hodge School of Pharmacy.
+He has been in academia since 2000 and held an experiential administrative position for the past 16 years.
 He teaches in the Advanced Cardiology and Critical Care elective courses, but most of his teaching responsibility is as a preceptor for IPPE and APPE students on an adult medicine rotation.
 He has held a number of leadership positions within the American Association of Colleges of Pharmacy (AACP) and his current research interests are preceptor development and quality assurance/improvement related to experiential education.
 In his free time, Craig enjoys spending time with his family, attending sporting events and traveling the world.

 Michael is a Clinical Professor and serves as the Interim Chair of the Department of Pharmacy and Health Systems Sciences at the Northeastern University School of Pharmacy.
 He focuses on curriculum and co-curriculum development and delivery, developing/implementing new instructional strategies, methods & technologies, while maintaining a general medicine practice at Brigham and Women’s Hospital.
 Educational scholarship interests include: curriculum and course design/innovation, as well as the scholarship of application.